Job Code Pay Scale Group Pay Scale Type Bargaining Unit Civil Service or Non-Civil Service Last Executive Board Change Executive Board Change History

 • Knowledge of the safety hazards presented by various types of fires.

-• Knowledge of hazardous materials present in and around aircraft and airport buildings and grounds.
+• Knowledge of hazardous materials in and around aircraft and airport buildings and grounds.

 • Knowledge of the methods and equipment used in the storage and cleanup of hazardous materials.